tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Oakenheart Stave

+_Recharge 11+:_ Leaning on this heavy staff for a moment connects you with the living earth and the boundless regenerative energy of the trees.
+If you do nothing in your turn – no move actions, no attacks or standard action, no quick or free actions, not even rolling any saves – you automatically heal using a recovery.

+**Quirk:** You start putting down roots.
+Emotional ones, to begin with.

+---

+#### Spellforce Staff

+_Recharge 16+:_ Activate this staff as a free action to ignore any dazed, hampered or weakened conditions afflicting you when making an arcane spell attack.
+The staff doesn’t get rid of the conditions – it just amps up your spell so it blasts through them.

+**Quirk:** SHOUTS A LOT.

+---

 #### Staff of Destruction

 _Recharge 16+:_ This white-metal staff is topped with the skull of a wizard of prodigious power, probably a lieutenant of a former Archmage.
 It laughs maniacally and blazes with unholy light when you activate the staff.
 Any creatures damaged by your attack this round that have 20 or fewer hit points remaining afterwards are instantly torn apart by the power of the staff (epic: 40 hit points or fewer).